bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-28-specification-call.md

 Speaker 1: Yeah, there was always the problem that with the 1% fixed reserve, if I splice in some massive amount into your channel, you can't spend, we can't — basically the channel's useless until — normally if I put like a hundred times the existing amount in a channel with a 1% reserve, what happens?
 Like, we can't use the channel now?

-Speaker 0: We had a discussion on that in a PR that I created and then closed with [Redacted] and [Redacted] and the other [Redacted].
+Speaker 0: We had a discussion on that in a PR that I created and then closed with [redacted] and [redacted] and the other [redacted].
 The main takeaway is that whenever you splice, if a new reserve is not met, it's as if it was a new channel, actually.
 So, you should just enforce the previous reserve and start enforcing the new reserve only once it gets met.

 Speaker 1: Fair.